benchopt/benchopt/doc/tutorials/add_solver.rst

 This ``safe_import_context`` context manager is used by benchopt to identify missing imports, skip uninstalled solvers, etc.
 For more details, refer to :class:`~benchopt.safe_import_context` documentation.

 Specifying metadata
 -------------------

 The metadata of the solver includes the required packages to run the solver.
 You can list all the solver dependencies in the class attribute ``requirements``.

-In our case, the solver only requires ``skglm`` to function properly.
+In our case, the solver only requires ``numpy`` to function properly.

 .. code-block:: python
     :caption: solvers/mysolver.py